Arizona MVD driving test, AZ drivers license, CDL, motorcycle practice test

 Free Online Knowledge Practice Test for Arizona

 In Arizona, it is allowed to learn to drive on state roads starting from the age of 15 ½.
-At this age you can file an application for a graduated instruction permit, enabling you to drive a passenger vehicle under supervision of a licensed driver, who is over 21.
-After obtaining proper driving experience under your Class G permit and upon the attainment of the age of 16, you will be able to apply for Class G license, intended for persons aged 16-18.
-If you are over 18, there is the chance for you to earn Class D operator license, but only upon receiving an operator permit for developing behind-the-wheel skills.
+At this age, you can file an application for a graduated instruction permit, enabling you to drive a passenger vehicle under supervision of a licensed driver who is over 21.
+After obtaining the necessary driving experience under your Class G permit and upon the attainment of the age of 16, you will be able to apply for Class G license, intended for persons aged 16-18.
+If you are over 18, you can apply for your Class D operator license, but only upon receiving an operator permit for developing behind-the-wheel skills.
 Both the operator and graduated permits require passing the vision and knowledge examinations.

-The knowledge test consists of 30 questions based on the Driver License Manual (can be found on the official AZ DMV website or on driver-start.com).
-It is conducted in computer-based form with audio assistance (in some cases the testing in oral form is permitted).
-You can make only 6 mistakes and if you failed the exam, you can have 3 more attempts within a year from a date of application.
+The knowledge test consists of 30 questions based on the Driver License Manual (can be found on the official AZ DMV website or on Driver-Start.com).
+It is conducted in computer-based form with audio assistance (in some cases testing in oral form is permitted).
+You can make only 6 mistakes and if you fail the exam, you can have 3 more attempts within a year from a date of application.

 - an application form;